-General housing allowance (yleinen asumistuki) compensates for the housing costs of low-income households.
+General housing allowance (yleinen asumistuki) decreases the housing costs of low-income households.
 The household is defined as all persons living in the same dwelling.
 The housing allowance can be paid to the households living in rented, right-of-occupancy or owner-occupied dwellings.
 The allowance covers only the acceptable housing costs.
 The size of the allowance depends also on the number of adults and children living in the household, the monthly household income and the location of the dwelling.
 General housing allowance is not taxable.

 Local authority income support (toimeentulotuki) is the last resort income security.
 It ensures the minimum subsistence to all persons and families regardless of any preconditions.
 Any person (or family) whose income and wealth are insufficient to meet the subsistence needs is entitled to the income support.
 The benefit includes two components: a) a basic component which covers basic needs (e.g. costs of food, clothing, transport and minor health care costs) and b) a supplementary component which covers certain other expenses (e.g. housing costs and child day care fee).
 The basic component is a fixed amount and it depends on the number of adults and children in the family.
 The supplementary component depends on the actual costs and it is subject to the discretion of the authority.
 The income support is means-tested against all personal or family income after taxes, contributions and costs due to working (e.g. commute costs).
 In addition, the income support is also means-tested against the wealth of the family.
-Until 2016, the benefit was paid by the local authority.
-Since 2017 the basic component is paid by the Finnish Social Insurance Institution.
+The benefit is paid by the local authority.
 It is not taxable.